GACJ/ComplibHelp/docs/methods/place_notation.md

 # Place notation
 All change ringing is concerned with taking a certain ordering of bells, called a *row*, and generating a new row from it according to rules.
 A method can be thought of as a set of these rules applied in sequence.

 In practice there are many different ways that methods can be written down.
 Most frequently they are represented visually as a *blue line diagram*, which can aid in memorisation.
-Some methods can be learned according to a rule such as *"first, treble-bob, last, near, full, far..."* which expresses the blue line compactly as a short phrase.
+Some methods can be learned according to a rule such as *"first, treble-bob, last, near, full, far..."* which expresses the blue line concisely as a short phrase.

 However, in order to refer to a specific method *uniquely*, it is necessary to have a compact way of expressing what exactly every bell does while ringing it.
 Place notation is a tool invented in order to do just that.